AbdelMuhra/AbdelMuhra/README.md

 - 👋 Hi, I’m @AbdelMuhra
 - 👀 I’m interested in Web Development, Data Science, AI, and much more!
-- 🌱 I’m currently learning ASP.NET, R, SAS, MSSQL, and much more.
+- 🌱 I’m currently learning ASP.NET, R, Python, SQL, and much more.
-- 💞️ I’m looking to collaborate on nothing yet, but definitely in the near future.
-- 📫 How to reach me agmuhra@gmail.com

 <!---
 AbdelMuhra/AbdelMuhra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.